 Plain-Language Summary.
-Plain-language summaries are published alongside a paper’s scientific abstract, and are a great way to communicate your work to a broader audience.
+Plain-language summaries are published alongside a paper’s scientific abstract and are a great way to communicate your work to a broader audience.
 Here we offer guidelines on how to write a good plain-language summary and showcase some good examples.
 Submitting a plain-language summary is now an option across all AGU journals, and is required for submissions to: AGU Advances, G-Cubed, GeoHealth, GRL, JAMES, JGR: Biogeosciences, JGR: Oceans, JGR: Planets, and Reviews of Geophysics.

 Add your ORCID to GEMS and always have this identifier link you and all of your work.
 AGU encourages all authors and reviewers to create and add an Open Researcher and Contributor Identifier (ORCID) to their account.
 It’s easy: just update your profile on an existing account or add ORCID when you create your account.
 Learn more about ORCID.ORCIDS will now be required for all corresponding authors and strongly encouraged for coauthors.

 All AGU journal content published from 1997 to 24 months ago is freely accessible online.
 Content published in AGU's open access journals, including AGU Advances, Earth's Future, Earth and Space Science, GRL, GeoHealth, G-Cubed, JAMES, and Space Weather become fully open immediately upon publication.

 Please note: Your username/password will be synched across AGU and be a universal login.
 The AGU membership site will be accessible with the same username/password you have used or updated in GEMS, and vice versa.